7 self-improvement Lessons no one ever taught you

 • the irreversible damage we humans are doing to our Earth.

-I have been confined to a wheelchair since 2006 because of an incurable muscle-wasting disease.
-I had to retire from my private therapy practice in January 2006, and now do phone consultations from Portland, Oregon (USA).
+I've been confined to a wheelchair since 2006 because of an incurable muscle-wasting disease.
+I had to retire from my private therapy practice in that year, and now do limited phone and Skype consultations from Portland, Oregon (USA).

-My main focus since 1986 has been on assisting in...
+My main focus since 1986 has been on assisting people in...

 Recovery from Early-childhood Trauma

-My quest to understand psychological wounds and how to prevent and reduce them (lesson 1) has led me to (a) shift from childhood atheism to a firm belief in a benign, accessible Higher Power, and to (b) learn and practice inner-family therapy since 1992.
+My quest to understand these wounds and how to prevent and reduce them (Lesson 1) has led me to shift from childhood atheism to a firm belief in a benign, accessible, responsive Higher Power It also motivated me to learn and practice inner family system (IFS) therapy since 1992.
 Both of these have profoundly changed my life and work.

-My work with over 1,000 average Midwestern-US clients suggests that...
+My work with over 1,000 average international women and men suggests that...

 • have little understanding of...: